wasp-lang/wasp/web/docs/language/features.md

     }
   }
   ```
-- `getUserFieldsFn`: This function should return user fields.
+- `getUserFieldsFn`: This function should return the user fields to use when creating a new user upon their first Google login.
 The context contains a User entity for DB access, and the args are what the OAuth provider responds with.
 Here is how you could generate a username based on the Google display name.
 In your model, you could choose to add more attributes and set additional information.
   ```js
   import { generateAvailableUsername } from '@wasp/core/auth.js'